-When you are discussing a perpetual issue, the most helpful skill is establishing an ongoing dialogue about the issue.
-An important part of this dialogue is to slow down the conversation.
+When you are discussing a perpetual issue, the most valuable skill is establishing an ongoing dialogue about the issue.
+An essential part of this dialogue is to slow down the conversation.
 The aim is to understand what is going on underneath the surface.
 Then, with this understanding, explore options to make things better for both of you.

 For example, take Joe and Mary.
 Mary wants to be on time, but Joe has a relaxed stance on timeliness.
 Is Mary’s need for timeliness about a value like respect?
 Is there a backstory that can help flesh out what is going on?
 Is Joe’s underlying value about relaxing and escaping the tyranny of time?
 Is there a disaster scenario for them around some aspect of this?
 The possibilities of what could be going on for each person are endless.